pdqcom/QA-SDET-Test/README.md

 In your private github repo, submit those bug reports to your repo in the GitHub issues.

 ### 2. Performance Playwright tests
-We've created a list of tests in the todo.spec.ts file.
+We've created a list of tests in todo.spec.ts file in the tests folder.
 Please use TypeScript and keep a focus on Page Object Model layout while creating these tests as if there will be more tests then we are having you make now.
 You may create any files/folders that you like for organization.

 ### 3. Test cases
-Using the product requirements write a couple of test cases
+Using the product requirements write at least 2 to 3 test cases in the tests folder.

-### 4. Bonus (not required) Performance test in a different tool
-If you are familiar with a different performance testing tool you are welcome to repeat the work in that tool i.e. k6/lighthouse etc.

-### 5. Bonus (not required) PowerShell scripting
+### 4. PowerShell scripting
 Create a PowerShell function in PowerShell7 that does the following
 1. Starts the app for you
 2. Runs the playwright tests
 3. Reads the results.json
 4. Throws an error if the tests don't meet the criteria

+### Performance test in a different tool
+If you are familiar with a different performance testing tool like k6s/lighthouse etc we will be asking you more about it and how it is different/better/worse during our in person interview

 # TodoMVC: React